-The journey from your decision to apply to your first day in class here in Tallinn has eight steps.
-For EU students and others who do not require a visa to travel to Estonia, much of the following (p 5 and after) is irrelevant - you simply need to show up by the time your Head of Curriculum has instructed you to.
+The official rules of admission can be found here.
+The journey from your decision to apply to your first day in class here in Tallinn has eight steps - see in detail below.
+For EU students and others who do not require a visa to travel to Estonia, much of the following (p 5 and after) is irrelevant - you simply need to show up by the time classes or preparatory activities begin.
 However, if you need a visa to come to Estonia, follow these instructions carefully.

 STEP-BY-STEP guide to becoming a student in EUAS

 First, fill in the online application form for the program you want to apply to.
 Be sure to upload all the necessary documents.
 If you're applying to an undergraduate program, keep in mind that no matter how high your GPA, as demanded by law every single result on your secondary (in some countries called higher secondary - 12 years of school) education diploma has to be above 50% of the maximum.

 2) PREPARE FOR YOUR INTERVIEW

 You will be sent an e-mail about the time of your Skype video interview.
 Prepare for the interview - it will be about your own ideas and opinions on business, society, entrepreneurship and innovation - but don't panic.
 The interview is not an exam testing your knowledge.
 It's a conversation to find out if EUAS really is for you.

 At the agreed time you'll take the interview.
 You need to have top quality Internet connection for superb video and audio.

 Based on the documents you've uploaded and the interview, your admission will be decided within two weeks of the interview.